Azure-Samples/search-qna-maker-accelerator/README.md

 Navigate to the storage account in the resource group you just created.
 Find the container named `qna-container` and upload your documents into the container.

+Sample documents are available in the [SampleDocuments](./SampleDocuments) folder.

 ___
 > NOTE: if you would prefer to pull data from a different, pre-existing blob storage account, you may instead change the data source in your Search service to point to a container in a different blob storage account.
 Just change the connection string and container name in the data source in the Search service.
 ___